CrowdStrike/falcon-operator/docs/install_guide.md

 The Falcon Operator offers various installation and deployment options for specific Kubernetes distributions.
 The guides below provide detailed instructions for each case.

+> [!WARNING]
-> :warning: If none of the guides provide installation for your specific Kubernetes distribution, use the [Deployment Guide for Generic Kubernetes](./deployment/generic/README.md).
+> If none of the guides provide installation for your specific Kubernetes distribution, use the [Deployment Guide for Generic Kubernetes](./deployment/generic/README.md).

 ### Kubernetes Distribution Installation and Deployment